Follow chef turned rookie farmer Paul West as he cooks delicious food, lends a helping hand to the community and works to create a sustainable farm.

 Paul gets some goats but the going gets gruff when he tries to milk them for the first time.
 His cheese making skills get challenge by local friend Erica when they enter into the secret world of cheese making.

-Airs Wednesday 2 August at 6pm, then on SBS On Demand.
+Airs Monday 20 November 7:30pm on SBS then on SBS On Demand.

 Farm life is not easy!
 Paul has always known this but when he’s faced with a tough task his experiences and lessons from last season prove very useful.

-Airs Thursday 3 August at 6pm, then on SBS On Demand.
+Airs Thursday 23 November 8:35pm on SBS then on SBS On Demand.

-Airs Tuesday 8 August at 6pm, then on SBS On Demand.
+Airs Monday 26 November 7:30pm on SBS then on SBS On Demand.

-After welcoming back his jersey cow Bessie to the farm, Paul begins to worry that she might be barren, so he asks the local vet to visit.
-He learns there’s more to mushrooms than meets the eye.
-And takes advantage of the autumn rain by dropping into mates Darcy’s to dunk some traps into his dam.
+He learns there’s more to mushrooms than meets the eye; and takes advantage of the autumn rain by dropping into mate Darcy’s to dunk some traps into his dam.

-Airs Thursday 10 August at 6pm, then on SBS On Demand.
+Airs Monday 4 December 7:30pm on SBS then on SBS On Demand.

 Living so close to the coast has many advantages.
 Paul learns how to forage for seaside food from a friend but it’s not for free and he faces a chef style challenge.